lpfuri/laravel-demo-mode/README.md

 - Blocks one user in the database so it acts as demo user and can't be updated or deleted.
 - Tells the app that demo mode is on so it can show demo user credentials.
-- Make a backup of the demo database that will be restored in some period of time.
+- Make a backup of the demo database that will be restored in some regular period of time.

+Right now this package only works with eloquent extended users and mysql databases.

 ## Installation